hehnle/process-implementation-variability/README.md

 ## Detailed Explanation

-A detailed explanation about the background, the variability mechanisms, and the usage can be found in the following paper:
+A detailed explanation about the background, the variability mechanisms, and the usage can be found in the following papers:

 * P. Hehnle, M. Reichert, Flexible process variant binding in information systems with software product line engineering, preprint (2024). arXiv:2410.17689.
 URL https://arxiv.org/abs/2410.17689
 * P. Hehnle, M. Reichert, Handling Process Variants in Information Systems with Software Product Line Engineering, in: 2023 IEEE 25th Conference on Business Informatics (CBI), 2023, pp. 1–10.